higgi13425/rmrwr-book/io02-getting-started.Rmd

 -   In the Editing tab - select Soft Wrap Long Lines - so that your code does not get too wide
--   In the Display tab - select Rainbow Parentheses - color-codes parentheses so that you can keep track of whether you have closed all of your open parentheses (a common source of errors)
+-   In the Display tab - select Rainbow Parentheses - this option color-codes parentheses so that you can keep track of whether you have closed all of your open parentheses (a common source of errors).
+When your last close parenthesis is red, all is well.

 Now your RStudio installation is tuned and ready to go!